selamie/10605-iclr-blog-2025/_posts/2025-04-28-distill-example.md

 $$w_{older} \approx w_{newer} - \Delta\text{time}(w_{older}, w_{newer}) \cdot \delta$$

 into the linear equation mentioned earlier, where $\Delta\text{time}()$ denotes the difference in time-stamp, and $\delta$ is a trainable parameter that estimates how quickly model weights change over time.
-This allows estimating older weights using newer weights, eliminating the need of caching multiple version of stale weights, as PipeDream did.
+This allows estimating older weights using newer weights, eliminating the need to cache multiple versions of stale weights, as PipeDream did.

 ### Zero-Bubble: An Improved Synchronous Approach

 The Zero-Bubble (or "ZB") synchronous approach introduced by Qi et al. <d-cite key="qi2024zero"></d-cite> achieved  zero-bubble pipeline parallelism under synchronous scheduling.
 This was made possible by their innovation of **splitting up the gradient computation in the backward pass**, such that this, too, could be interleaved to eliminate bubbles.
-The approach demonstrates that grouping the backward pass calculations together sequential is unnecessary.
+The approach demonstrates that grouping the backward pass calculations together sequentially is unnecessary.

 {% include figure.html path="assets/img/ZB_Split.png" class="img-fluid" %}
 <div class="caption">